guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

 # Extending the UnityPlayerActivity on Android

+***Note:*** *This process is specific to the **Android** platform and not applicable to other platforms.*

-You can find the resulting project of this guide here on my Github collection [Unity Good Practices](https://github.com/guneyozsan/UnityGoodPractices).
+*You can find the resulting project of this guide here on my Github collection [Unity Good Practices](https://github.com/guneyozsan/UnityGoodPractices).*

-**Note:** This process is specific to the *Android* platform and not applicable to other platforms.
+This project allows you to extend `UnityPlayerActivity` in an isolated source-control friendly Android Studio project, without a need to work on the exported Android Studio project of your game.
+It also removes the need to copy, maintain (and even worse, include) the file `classes.jar` from the Unity installation.

+## Background

 On Android, it is possible to extend `UnityPlayerActivity` to override existing interactions between Unity and Android OS or introduce new behaviors.